New Closed-form Joint Localization and Synchronization using Sequential One-way TOAs: Solution to Quadratic Equations ( ) and ( )

 \section{Solution to Quadratic Equations (\ref{eq:quadratic1}) and (\ref{eq:quadratic2})}

-The solution to a quadratic equation set such as (\ref{eq:quadratic1}) and (\ref{eq:quadratic2}) can be found in \cite{zhao2020closed}.
-For the convenience of interested readers, we put the method here in this appendix.
+The solution to a pair of quadratic equations such as (\ref{eq:quadratic1}) and (\ref{eq:quadratic2}) can be found in \cite{zhao2020closed}.
+For the convenience of the interested readers, we put the method here in this appendix.
 Note that the notations used herein are only effective within this appendix.

 We replace the unknowns with $x$ and $y$, respectively, and rewrite the two quadratic equations of (\ref{eq:quadratic1}) and (\ref{eq:quadratic2}) as